s-rithu020/M1_HangmanGame/1_Requirements/README.md

 | LR07 | Duplicate letters in a word are not counted individually  | Implemented |

-### Best Methods to be Followed:
+## Best Methods to be Followed:
-* Printf and scanf statements are placed only when necessary and for user convenience
+* Messages are displayed (printf statements) only when necessary and for player's convenience
-* Used arrays to accept inputs from user and store the values
+* Used arrays to accept inputs from player and store the values
 * Usage of functions to reduce dependency on main function
 * Header files were created to use program functions for other c files
 * Unit testing was done to avoid errors in the code